ARM-software/ebbr/source/chapter4-firmware-media.rst

 Platform vendors should support their platform by providing a single .zip file that places all the required firmware files in the correct locations when extracted in the ESP ``/FIRMWARE`` directory.
-For simplicity sake, it is expected the same .zip file will recover the firmware files in a dedicated firmware partition.
+For simplicity's sake, it is expected the same .zip file will recover the firmware files in a dedicated firmware partition.